Mutual Inductor

 Coefficient of coupling — coefficient of mutual induction

-Mutual induction coefficient, which defines the mutual inductance.
-The value of the parameter must be greater than 0 and less than 1.
+The coefficient of mutual induction, which determines the mutual inductance.
+The parameter value must be greater than 0 and less than 1.

 Initial value of primary current i1 — initial value of primary current i1